Sebastian-0/Survival-Isle/Survival-Isle-server/Readme.txt

 - new: Creates a new game world and starts it
 - save filename: Saves the currently running game to the specified file
 - load filename: Loads the game from specified file
+- list: Prints a list of all connected players
 - stop: Terminates the current game without closing the program
 - quit/exit: Terminates the current game and closes the program
 - help: Displays this list of commands